Thursday Night Football

 In 2021, it was announced that Amazon had acquired the exclusive rights to Thursday Night Football beginning in the 2023 season under the NFL's new broadcasting deals, marking the first time that the NFL had sold one of its main television packages to a digital media company.
-NFL Network and Fox ceded the final season of the existing contract to Amazon, resulting in its coverage launching in 2022.
 As before, all of the games are also streamed for free on Twitch, and aired on local broadcast television stations in the markets of the opposing teams as per NFL rules.
 As with all other nationally televised games, they are also carried on radio as part of the NFL on Westwood One Sports package.

+At the end of the 2025 season, Amazon announced an average of 15.3 million viewers had watched each game throughout the schedule, the highest on record.

 Background

 Early history

 The NFL Network's coverage was not the first time that NFL games were covered on Thursday or Saturday.
 ABC televised occasional Thursday night games from 1978 to 1986 as part of its Monday Night Football package.
 Prior to the new contract, ESPN carried a handful of sporadic Thursday night games (usually those displaced from Sunday night) and the broadcast networks used to air several national games on Saturday afternoons in mid-to-late December after the college football regular season ended.
 Incidentally, the only reason the league is even allowed to televise football games on Saturday night stems from a legal loophole: the league's antitrust exemption, the Sports Broadcasting Act of 1961, was written when the NFL regular season ended in mid-December, and as such, it contains specific language that prohibits televising NFL games in most markets on Friday nights and all day on Saturdays between the second week of September and the second week of December, to protect high school and college football.
 Since most high school and college seasons have ended by mid-December, other than bowl games, there has been little desire to close this loophole, even though the regular season has expanded well beyond mid-December since the law's passage.

 In 2005, when the NFL negotiated a new set of television contracts, Comcast-owned OLN offered to pay $450 million for an eight-year contract to carry NFL prime time games.
 In exchange, Comcast planned to add NFL Network to its digital cable lineup.
 The channel was added, but NFL Network decided to air the games itself, foregoing a rights fee.
 The other television deals generated $3.735 billion per year over an eight-year period for CBS, Fox, NBC, ESPN and DirecTV (owner of the out-of-market sports package NFL Sunday Ticket).

 As previously mentioned, Thursday Night Football debuted on November 23, 2006, with the Kansas City Chiefs handing the visiting Denver Broncos a 19–10 Thanksgiving defeat.
 Each of the game broadcasts were titled either Thursday Night Football or Saturday Night Football, depending on the night on which it aired.
 This format carried over to the 2007 season.